 INHALATION: Although unlikely due to form of product, inhalation of vapors may slightly irritate the nose, throat, and lungs.
 Symptoms are generally alleviated upon breathing fresh air.

-CONTACT WITH SKIN or EYES: Skin contact may cause mild irritation.
-Eye contact can cause temporary blurred vision.
+CONTACT WITH SKIN or EYES: Skin contact may cause numbness and mild irritation.
+Eye contact can cause numbness, irritation, stinging, redness, and tearing.